Marriage and loneliness. They are strange bedmates and talk multitudes about the complexity of the relationship between partners.

 Your mother is seriously ill and you are worried.
 However, your spouse doesn’t make an effort to ease your anxiety nor does he acknowledge the pain you are undergoing.
 When there is no emotional connect, there is no scope for emotional support.
-And when you know you will not get that from him, you prefer silence to sharing your emotions with him.
+And when you know you will not get that from them, you prefer silence to sharing your emotions.

 4. Rare physical intimacy: